EdenYitzhak/DevOps-Home-Assignment/README.md

 Security groups for allowing HTTP (port 80) traffic and private communication between the EC2 instance and RDS.

 ***infrastructure.yaml***:

-A CloudFormation YAML template that provides an alternative way to deploy the same infrastructure`.
+A CloudFormation YAML template that provides an alternative way to deploy the same infrastructure.

 **Key Features**:

 VPC and Subnets:
 A single VPC with one public and one private subnet per availability zone`.